A Dog-Friendly Weekend in Staunton, VA

 Morning light, coffee in hand, and a pastry to start the day.
 We lingered and let the morning unfold.

-After the parks, we made a quick stop at The Frenchman, a cozy café and wine bar with a small but thoughtful menu.
-I ordered the salade niçoise and a side of collards — both very tasty and exactly what I needed after a morning of walking trails with the pups.
+After a morning at the parks, we stopped at The Frenchman, a cozy café and wine bar with a thoughtful menu.
+I ordered the salade niçoise and a side of collards — perfect after walking trails with the pups.
+The dining room sits beside active railroad tracks, a nod to Staunton’s rail history.

 The interior of The Frenchman in Staunton, Virginia, showing a historic dining room with high ceilings, hanging lanterns, arched doorways, and set tables, located beside active railroad tracks.